Portland Rising’s 2019 LABOR HISTORY FOR LABOR ACTIVISTS class

 Transformative change requires thoughtful and sustained organizing guided by a strategic vision.
 But how precisely should we organize, what issues and which communities should we prioritize, and how do we build on struggles for immediate improvements to create broader movements for social transformation?

 These and many other related questions are not easy to answer, but we are not the first to face them.
-That is why Portland Rising, a committee of Portland Jobs with Justice, has decided to offer a five-week Labor History for Labor Activists class starting in October.
+That is why Portland Rising, a committee of Portland Jobs with Justice, is offering a six-week Labor History for Labor Activists class starting in April 2019.
 The aim of the class is to help local activists learn from US labor history to become more effective organizers in their own workplaces, unions, and communities.

 Class sessions will be organized both chronologically and thematically.
 Some of the history to be covered in each session includes: